 No vegetative spread, but will spread by seed if allowed to mature late in the season.
 However, if grazed or mowed within 100 days of flowering, seed set is minimised.

-P. atratum has been assessed as a weed in some areas due to the misconceptions that it is a "water grass " and that it develops a soil seed bank.
-It does not grow in inundated situations and seed does not survive any length of time in the soil.
+has been assessed as a weed in some areas due to the misconceptions that it is a 'water grass' and that it develops a soil seed bank.
+However, it does not grow in inundated situations and seed does not survive for extended periods in the soil.

 No record of anti-nutritional factors.